She did not know which way to go.

 She took a wrong turn and ended up in Arkansas.

 She turned around, only to find the dead end.

 She finally parked her car by the river and began to walk.

-She came to the end of dry land and now faced only the sea.
+She came to the end of dry land and faced the water.

 Then the psalmist replied: